ingydotnet/git-subrepo/ReadMe.md

 * Extremely simple and intuitive commandline usage.
 * Users get your repo and all your subrepos just by cloning your repo.
+* Users don't need to install git-subrepo, ever.
+* Collaborators don't need to install unless they want to push/pull.
-* Collaborators know when a subdir is a subrepo (it has a .gitrepo file).
+* Collaborators know when a subdir is a subrepo (it has a `.gitrepo` file).
+* A project with subrepos also has branches like `subrepo/remote/foo`.
+* And it also has remotes for each subrepo, like `subrepo/foo`.
 * Owners do not deal with the complications of keeping submodules in sync.
 * Subrepos can contain other subrepos.
 * Branching with subrepos just works.
 * Moving/renaming a subrepo subdir just works.
 * Your git history is kept squeaky clean.
+* Upstream history is condensed into single commits.
 * Every clone and pull is just one commit (plus a merge).
-* Upstream history is condensed into one commit.
 * A subrepo (and all related history) can be removed in one command.

-Note that users never need to install `git-subrepo`, and even collaborators only need it when they want to push/pull.

 ## Installation